SantiagoSalazarPavajeau/learn-blog/_posts/2020-04-17-ruby_on_rails_project_-_young_papas_hobbies.markdown

 ---

 This project is an oportunity to work with the amazing framework which is Ruby on Rails but also, to build a tool for young fathers like me.
 So my project is meant to allow young fathers to bring something good out of a challenging experience especially at a young age.
 They can document their hobbies and build thoughtfull projects.
-My past projects were related to documenting [Tasks-Processes](https://santiagosalazarpavajeau.github.io/sinatra_cms_portfolio_project_task-process_log) and a [financial analysis CLI](https://santiagosalazarpavajeau.github.io/financial_analysis_cli) so choosing this topic was diferent and refreshing.
+My past projects were related to documenting [Tasks-Processes](https://santiagosalazarpavajeau.github.io/sinatra_cms_portfolio_project_task-process_log) and a [financial analysis CLI](https://santiagosalazarpavajeau.github.io/financial_analysis_cli) so choosing this topic was diferent and refreshing because is something that relates more to everyday life.

 I had my daughter when I was 19 years old and so its been 10 years.
 So sometimes I wish I could add being a father to my CV, but in the end, all this struggle makes me feel very lucky to have finally found a solid path to my dream career in technology.